-These needs are ever present: when you interact with others, when you make choices, when you feel things, and at the root of all your behaviors.
+These needs are ever-present: when you interact with others, when you make choices when you feel things, and at the root of all your behaviors.

 One of my clients, Jack, grew up in a home where his mother was only available to him part of the time.

 The rest of the time Jack felt completely abandoned and rejected.
 His mother would send him and his brother to bed early, about an hour before his father would get home from work so that she could devote herself fully to her alcoholic, controlling husband.

 She did that to protect her children from the angry outbursts of their father.

 As a child, Jack did not understand his mother’s motivation.
 All he knew was that he needed her presence and she wasn’t there consistently.
 He needed her affection, her love, a listening ear.
 But as a result of the inconsistency, his brain perceives mixed messages to be the norm for how love should be.

 He was jealous of his father, who stole all of his mother’s love.
 As the years went by, his needs were never properly met, so he suppressed them.